Prohibition, Prevention & Punishment

 - Collective punishment: When the persons committing or abetting the crime of ragging are not identified, the Institution shall resort to collective punishment as a deterrent community pressure on the potential raggers.

-2009 on Curring the Menance of Ragging in Higher Educational Institutions
+UGC Regulations 2009 on Curing the Menace of Ragging in Higher Educational Institutions

 - Any conduct by any student or students whether by words spoken or written to by an act which has the effect of teasing, treating or handling with rudeness a fresher or any other student.